paulspencerwilliams/my-portfolio/README.md

-# my-portfolio
+# Paul Williams' portfolio

-This is a portfolio created with a Cloud Guru course on Serverless with React
+This is my professional portfolio.
+It uses AWS and ReactJS.